 You need to check the sensor that corresponds to the bar that always stays lit up.
 The bigger challenge is what to do when the Parktronic system doesn't work at all.
 Below you will find a few items that you need to check when Mercedes Parktronic doesn't work at all.

 Check Parktronic fuse

 Check the fuse for the Parktronic system.
 In most cases, the fuse for Parktronic will be in the fuse box found in the trunk.
 The fuse is labeled Parktronic and typically is a 10A fuse.
-If the Parktronic fuse is not in the rear fuse box, check fuses on the side of the dashboard, under the rear seat or in the engine bay.
+If the Parktronic fuse is not in the rear fuse box, check fuses on the dashboard's side, under the rear seat, or in the engine bay.

 Check Power Supply

 Use a digital multimeter to check for power at the Parktronic fuse.

 Remove the bumper and check the wiring on the back of the sensors.
 Make sure all the sensors are plugged in.

 None of the wires are damaged or cut due to an accident or previous repair work.
 Unplug the electrical connector and check the terminals/pins on the sensor for corrosion.